vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

 [App Continuum](https://courses.education.pivotal.io/appcontinuum).
 You will then use
 [GitHub Actions](https://github.com/features/actions) to
-deploy that system of four applications to Tanzu Application Service.
+deploy that system of four applications to *Tanzu Application Service*.

-## Learning Outcomes
+## Learning outcomes

 After completing the lab, you will be able to: